XRPLF/xrpl-dev-portal/content/explore/xrpl-businesses.md

+---
+html: xrpl-businesses.html
+funnel: Explore
+---
 # XRP Ledger Businesses

-[Exchanges](TODO) and [Wallet Providers](TODO) are common types of businesses to use the XRP Ledger, but the internet of value involves many more possibilities.
+[Exchanges](exchanges.html) and [Wallet Providers](wallets.html) are common types of businesses to use the XRP Ledger, but the internet of value involves many more possibilities.
 Here are a few more examples of how businesses are using the XRP Ledger to build an internet of value.

 ## BitGo - Asset Custody